 - Check the application period and final deadline at Application Deadlines.

-- Review the Spring 2019 Scholarships and Awards List to determine scholarships/awards for which you want to apply.
+- Review the Spring 2023 Scholarship and Awards List to determine which scholarships/awards you want to apply for.

 - Apply online by logging in to the Student Information System (go.sfu.ca).